-Last week I had a wonderful time exploring the late Baroque towns and meeting the people of this sleepy corner of Sicily in the far south-east of the island.
+Last week I had a wonderful time exploring the late Baroque towns in Sicily and meeting the people of this sleepy corner in the far south-east of the island.

 And what of the food in Sicily you ask?